David Bowie 1978 Isolar 2 Era – The Chronology

 🏛️ Pavillon de Paris / TV Studios

-🗒️ Notes: David records a French television interview discussing European art and electronic music influences.
+🗒️ Notes: David records a segment for French television, engaging in a discussion regarding the avant-garde influences of European art and electronic music on his current creative direction.

 📅 1978-05-24